 If you’re looking to get your groove on, then check out the cool trend of jam skating!
 But what is it and how do you get started?

-There are different types of this particular style of skating, but one thing’s for sure; it’s super fun and a great form of exercise!
+There are different types of this particular style of roller skating, but one thing’s for sure; it’s super fun and a great form of exercise!
 In fact, it’s so much fun you won’t even realize you’re actually exercising, but rest assured you are receiving all of the many great health benefits of roller skating while you jam out!

 Want to know more?
 Keep reading to find out about this fun skating style and how to do it!

 So what is jam skating?
 It’s a mix of different dance styles, all done on roller skates!
-It also involves elements of break dancing, modern dance, and even gymnastics all performed to catchy tunes, usually hip hop.
+It also involves elements of break dancing, modern dance, artistic roller skating and even gymnastics all performed to catchy tunes, usually hip hop.

-Jam skating is also a sport and competitions are held regularly.
+Jam skating is also a sport with competitions that are held regularly.
 Skaters can present their own routines either in groups or as solo performers.

 In jam skating competitions, there aren’t many rules or judging criteria which gives everyone much more skating creativity.
 Jam skaters are judged on their tricks and all-around performance.